 But, the problem with all the goal setting/achieving information our there is it's usually put out by the über successful.
-Not other mompreneurs.
+Not other therapists new to private practice.
 Those who are so far removed from the beginnings of their businesses that it’s highly unlikely they remember what it felt like to set those first few shaky goals.
 The fear, the excitement, the anticipation, the self-doubt….

 And not only that, it’s also doubtful that these individuals are actually the ones carrying out the daily tasks that help them achieve their goals.

 They have people for that.
 People to schedule their social media.
-People to watch their kids...
+People to do their billing...

 Not saying I wouldn’t love to hire an assistant someday down the road, but the fact of the matter is that you and I are at a very different points in our process than these bigwigs.

-Keeping that in mind, I’m of the opinion that goal setting is even more important for us mama biz owners who are solely responsible for accomplishing them.
-We must get to the bottom of our intentions, figure out why they are so important to us, and learn how best to incorporate them in our biz and our lives so that we can not only achieve them, but annihilate them.
+Keeping that in mind, I’m of the opinion that goal setting is even more important for us private practitioners who are solely responsible for accomplishing them.
+We must get to the bottom of our intentions, figure out why they are so important to us, and learn how best to incorporate them in our practices and our lives so that we can not only achieve them, but annihilate them.

 This is the way to personal success and setting new standards for ourselves.

 I know, I know this is pretty rudimentary.
 But I want to start at this basic place so that we’re all on the same page.
 Because our dreams are so personal, a lot of us have different ideas on what a “goal” actually is.